KobaKhit/eCLV/README.md

 # Introduction

-Collection of functions that compute Expected Customer Lifetime Value based on research by Fader and Hardie.
+Collection of functions that compute Expected Customer Lifetime Value in a subscription (contractual) setting based on research by Fader and Hardie.

 ## Usage